-Do the combined results for all Teams, collected and shown by your Instructors, compare better or worse to the theoretical prediction than your experimental result for 36 rolls of the dice?
+Do the combined results for all Teams, shown by the Instructors, compare better or worse to the theoretical prediction than your experimental result for 36 rolls of the dice?
 Why do you think this is so?

 Use your method to quantitatively express how well your experiment's results compare to the theoretical prediction, and how well the overall combined results compare to the theoretical prediction.